 Python provides the

 sleep() method in order to suspend the execution of the current application or script for the specified time.
 This is also called delaying the execution for the specified time.
+It is also popular to stop the execution of the calling thread.
 The sleep() method can be used to sleep or delay for milliseconds, seconds, minutes, hours even days but the provided value should be as the second count.
 For example, in order to delay 2 minutes, the provided value will be 120 seconds to the time() method.

 sleep() Method Syntax